hntrl/eventkit/docs/guide/examples/reactive-systems.md

 # Reactive Systems

-If it isn't already clear, we have a growing dependence on software, whether it be the devices we use or the products we use them with.
+If it isn't already abundantly clear, we have a growing dependence on software, whether it be the devices we use or the products we use them with.
 Consequently that also means that there is similar growth in the amount of demand on the software we build.
 Today's software engineers often revel in the war stories of times where the sheer volume of requests or data was so high it often meant seconds of latency for the user, hours of downtime, nightmareish oncall/rollout schedules, or often times all of the above!

 Despite these roadblocks, that doesn't mean the growth in demand has slowed down.
 Users expect milisecond response times and 100% uptime, and the amount of data we need to process is changed from gigabytes to terabytes to petabytes and beyond.
 So how have we managed to keep up?